 While using Symfony for our projects at work, we realized there was no CMS completely based on the Symfony framework.
 This complete lack of options gave us the assurance that a potential market existed.

-We decided to make the new CMS easy for anyone to use and provide clear documentation.
+We decided to make the new CMS easy for developers to use and provide clear documentation.

 Our years of experience from developing client projects at MASSIVE ART gave us a head start.
 Today, we can say that Sulu is a success—proven by the many developers using Sulu worldwide.